Organization Team Members

 }

-After creating the new user, they will receive a confirmation email with a link to set up their profile and set their password.
+After creating the new user, they will receive a confirmation email with a link to set up their profile and password.

-Changing an organization user's role, name, avatar picture or phone number
+Changing an organization user's role, name, avatar, or phone number

 From the Team Members tab, click the name of a user.
-You can change the role of the user, or the user's name, phone number or avatar picture under the Details tab.
-After modifying a team member be sure to click Save to save your changes.
+You can change the user's role, name, phone number, or avatar under the Details tab.
+After making changes, click Save to apply your updates.

 Deleting organization users